gchiesa/gchiesa.github.io/content/posts/aqualung-without-jethro/index.md

 with **[Aqualung](https://music.apple.com/us/artist/aqualung/14127688)**.

 He's an incredibly elegant and talented british artist.
-In his music, you can listen influences from the best inspirations out there: Beatles, Radiohead, Bon Iver, and others.
+In his music, you can listen influences from the best inspirations out there: Beatles, Tears for Fears, Radiohead, Bon Iver, and others.

 Everything mixed in a fascinating and colourful compositions that result in an impressively curated pop, with complex harmonies that sound so easy.